JLemmetti/Ember-Suomi/README.md

 # Ember Suomi

-Ember Suomi is a blog that covers things about Ember.js framework and web developement in Finnish.
+Ember Suomi is a blog that covers things about Ember.js framework and overall web developement topics in Finnish.

+This project is still very much WIP but you can check the progress of the project at [https://ember-suomi-dev.firebaseapp.com/](https://ember-suomi-dev.firebaseapp.com/).

 # How to contribute